josealmeida/opereffa/README.md

 opereffa
 ========

-Public repository for Opereffa Project
+This is the public repository for Opereffa Project